emmajdaniel96/infamous-reapers/README.md

 ### Design Features:
 All of the pages on the site have a responsive navigaton with the following details:
 - **Header** - is left at the top of the page and is not static to the screen.
-Content

 ### Current Design Features:
 - **Header** - appears on every page with clan logo